ryukez/graphor/README.md

 - sorting, take: sorting key & order, take count which is set by `SetSortOption()`, `Take()`
 - body: auto-generated body according to `schema`

-Utilizing these variables, you can combine your own complicated query with query builder functions.
+Utilizing these variables, you can combine your own complicated query with builder functions.

 ## Help
 If you have problems, please feel free to contact.